trahier/RL_project_sailing/README.md

 To submit an agent to this challenge, upload a **ZIP file** whose root directory contains at least one `.py` file defining a class called `MyAgent`.

-Your main file must start with this import and class declaration:
+Your main file must start with this import and class declaration.
+IMPORTANT: the import is different from the agent you will have locally validated/evaluated/vizualised: locally we import `from agents.base_agent import BaseAgent` but the agent .py file to be submitted to codabench must import `from evaluator.base_agent import BaseAgent`.

 ```python
 from evaluator.base_agent import BaseAgent